111 N Montour Street, Montoursville, PA 17754

 Kristin grew up locally in the Williamsport area.
 She is currently an Autistic Support teacher for Blast IU 17 working in the South Williamsport School District.
 Kristin holds a Master’s Degree focusing in Special Education.
 She has been in the education field for 15 years working in Maryland, Delaware and back to her roots in Central Pennsylvania.
 While growing up, Kristin danced 13 years for Judy Hakes which included; tap, jazz and ballet.
 Throughout college, she continued the art of dance on school teams and with local dance studios.
 Kristin is the Founder of the local non-profit Growing Awareness, Inc. She is a mom of three.
 “I am excited to be a part of the You Can Do it family.
 Dancing has always been a passion of mine.
 I am so excited to share my love of dance with others”

-In August 2006, Amy went to Eastern University seeking her Bachelor of Arts degree in Dance.
+In May 2009, Amy graduated with her Bachelor of Arts in Dance from Eastern University.
 While at Eastern, she trained in ballet, jazz, modern, and African dance techniques.
 Also while at school, Amy choreographed and performed in many student and faculty choreographed dances.
-She also choreographed a major senior project dance piece, and helped put together her

 From January 2010 until May of 2011, Amy worked at the Pennsylvania State University as Administrative Assistant of their Dance Department.
 She also taught beginning ballet and beginning jazz classes for the Continuing Education program at Penn State.
 She performed with ETCH Dance Co. as an apprentice during that time.
 When she returned back to Williamsport, Amy began taking classes again at Turning Pointe School of Ballet.
 In 2014, Amy helped